• Skip to primary navigation

 Renewable energy and energy efficiency

 Serbia narrowly missed its 2020 renewable energy target of 27 per cent of gross final energy consumption – in 2020 its share was 26.3 per cent.
-By the end of 2021, Serbia had 398 MW of wind power installed but only 12 MW of solar.
-In 2021 a new Law on Renewable Energy was approved, which moves Serbia to a market-based support scheme and should speed up solar installation in particular.
+By the end of 2023, Serbia had 511 MW of wind power installed but only 42 MW of solar.
+In 2021 a new Law on Renewable Energy was approved, which moves Serbia to a market-based support scheme.

-With its traditional forms of generation not proving resilient to climate change, Serbia would do well to diversify its energy mix and work more on energy efficiency.
+With its traditional forms of generation not proving resilient to climate change, Serbia would do well to expand wind, solar and geothermal and work more on energy efficiency.
 Serbia has promising potential for renewable energy, but as with all the countries in the region, different sources put the exact figures at quite different levels, depending among other things on whether they use sustainability criteria.

 IRENA 2020